kavinvkannan/Brood/README.md

 # Build Issue ?

-If you may encounter a build issue related to graphql type, you should be able to fix it by copying the src/inventory/inventory.graphql file into dist/inventory folder and rebuilding the project.
+If you may encounter a build issue related to graphql type, it can be fixed by copying the src/inventory/inventory.graphql file into dist/inventory folder and rebuilding the project.